2024 PDC Women's Series: Women's Series 23

-Women's Series 23 was contested on Sunday 20 October 2024 at the Mattioli Arena in Leicester.
+Women's Series 23 was contested on Sunday 20 October 2024 at the Leicester Arena in Leicester.

-The event was won by who defeated 5–2 in the final.
+The event was won by Fallon Sherrock who defeated Mikuru Suzuki 5–2 in the final.
 The result meant Sherrock qualified for the 2025 PDC World Darts Championship.

 Women's Series 24

-Women's Series 24 was contested on Sunday 20 October 2024 at the Mattioli Arena in Leicester.
+Women's Series 24 was contested on Sunday 20 October 2024 at the Leicester Arena in Leicester.

-The event was won by who defeated 5–4 in the final.
-The result meant qualified for the 2024 Grand Slam of Darts.
+The event was won by who defeated Anastasia Dobromyslova 5–4 in the final.
+The result meant Noa-Lynn van Leuven qualified for the 2024 Grand Slam of Darts.